-- criminal convictions; - honest mistakes without deliberate wrongdoing; - provision of false undertakings; and - conduct resulting in an unethical financial gain. - [25] The allegation that the Board considered in relation to disrepute was possible collusion between licenced building practitioners to withhold records of work.
-The Board found there was insufficient evidence before it to substantiate the allegation.
+- provision of false undertakings14; and - conduct resulting in an unethical financial gain15. - [33] The allegation that the Board considered in relation to disrepute was possible collusion between licenced building practitioners to withhold records of work.
+The Board found that there was insufficient evidence before it to substantiate the allegation.